Start mule by running

 Prevents any interference from the hot-deployment layer and doesn’t leave room for concurrent conflicting actions.

 Avoids potential application jar locking issues on some operation systems and allows for clean shutdown and undeployment.

 stockTrader app is running (app folder is there as well as the

 $MULE_HOME/apps/stockTrader-anchor.txt file, just delete the anchor file to have the app removed from the Mule instance at runtime.
-Application folder will be removed once the app terminates.
+Application folder is removed after the app terminates.

 There are several ways an application can be updated:

 By dropping the modifications over an existing exploded app folder and touching the 'master' configuration file (

 mule-config.xmlin app root by default).